Annalise-M/Annalise-M/README.md

 ---
   * Currently contemplating ▻ / "How we here for code?" \ / "How is code here for us?" \

-  * Currently exploring / learning ▻ SASS & GSAP
+  * Currently exploring ▻ GSAP

 <!--
 **Annalise-M/Annalise-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.